PUPLHS Chorale: History

 The Polytechnic University of the Philippines Laboratory High School Chorale was formally established in 2003 by a PNU graduate, Mr. Jonathan A. Jarin.
 The group sang for the monthly catholic masses at the PUP Interfaith Chapel and the school's programs until they joined Rotary Club of Makati's “Touch Another Filipino Soul” District Youth Choral Competition in 2005.
-They won 3rd place at the said competition.
+They won 3rd place in the said competition.

-Their first success was followed by engagements in local competitions.
+Engagements followed their first success in local competitions.
 In 2007, they were 2nd runner-up in the Philippine School of Business Administration's “Isang Himig, Isang Tinig” competition and 1st Runner Up in Philippine Tour Operators Association's 20th Philippine Travel Mart Eco Chorale Competition.
 In 2010, they joined Eat Bulaga “Sa Pula, Sa Puti” and Philippine Travel Mart Eco Chorale Competition's High School Division and got the first place prize in both contests.
-In the same year, they also joined Pasig's “Paskong Himig” and place 3rd, defeating other university and high school choirs.
+In the same year, they also joined Pasig's “Paskong Himig” and placed 3rd, defeating other university and high school choirs.
 The chorale competed in the Himig Handog Choral Competition in Tagum in February 2012 and placed third in the Youth Category.

 PUPLHS Chorale also joined international choir festivals and won awards.
-In July 2009, the group earned Silver B Certificates in Folklore and Chamber Categories at the 4th “A Voyage of Songs” competition held in Penang, Malaysia.
+In July 2009, the group earned Silver B Certificates in Folklore and Chamber Categories at the 4th “A Voyage of Songs” competition in Penang, Malaysia.
 They also won a Gold diploma from the 1st Vietnam International Choir Festival and Competition held in Hoi An, Quang Nam, Vietnam and placed second in Mixed Youth Choir Category.
-The group won silver medal for the Youth Category and gold medal for the Spiritual Category at the 1st Guam Pacific Choral Festival in May 2013.
-The choir also performs to Filipinos abroad whenever they join these competitions.
+The group won the Youth Categorysilver medal and the Spiritual Category gold medal at the 1st Guam Pacific Choral Festival in May 2013.
+The choir also performs for Filipinos abroad whenever they join these competitions.